sarbogast/development/README.md

 ## Continuously deploy your application

 We are a few extra steps from achieving continuous deployment.
 We now want to automatically redeploy our application service whenever there is a new image available on Docker Hub.
-The same way we triggered the Docker Hub build from CircleCI, we are going to trigger a Tutum Redeploy from Docker Hub when a new image is successfully published.
+The same way we triggered the Docker Hub build from GitHub, we are going to trigger a Tutum Redeploy from Docker Hub when a new image is successfully published.

 1. From the **Services** tab, click on your application service
 2. Go to the **Triggers** tab and add a redeploy trigger named Docker Hub
-3. Refresh the page (this is needed at the time of writing) and copy the trigger URL
+3. Refresh the page and copy the trigger URL
 4. Go back to your Docker Hub repository page, then click on **Settings > Webhooks**
 5. Add a webhook calling the trigger URL you just copied